carlotta94c/accelerate-ai-agents-development-with-gh-models-and-ai-toolkit/docs/en/01_Get_Started.md

     ![Open in VS Code](../img/open_in_vscode.png)

+!!! warning
+    If you move to VS Code Desktop App, make sure the Github account you are logged in within VS Code is the same you used to create the GitHub Codespace.

 ## Verify AI Toolkit extension is installed

 In the GitHub Codespace, you should be able to see - among the Visual Studio Code extensions already installed - the **AI Toolkit**.
 This is the extension we will be using to interact with various AI models and services in this lab.